ConsortiumGARR/idem-tutorials/HOWTO-Shibboleth/Identity Provider/Fedora/HOWTO Install and Configure a Shibboleth IdP v3.2.1 on Linux Fedora 24 Server Edition with Apache2 + Tomcat8.md

   * https://sp-test.garr.it/secure   (Service Provider provided for testing the IDEM Test Federation)
   * https://sp24-test.garr.it/secure (Service Provider provided for testing the IDEM Test Federation, IDEM Production Federation and eduGAIN)

-### Configure Attribute Filters to release the mandatory attributes to the default IDEM Resources:
+### Configure Attribute Filters to release the mandatory attributes to the default IDEM Resources

 1. Modify your ```services.xml```:
   * ```vim /opt/shibboleth-idp/conf/services.xml```